es-ude/ElasticNodeMiddleware/docs/InstallationGuide.md

 Therefore, you need to install [python](https://www.python.org/downloads/).
 Please use the python version 3 instead of python version 2.

+## Screen

+For communication purposes using Uart via the FTDI-adapter, we use the full-screen window manager [screen](https://www.gnu.org/software/screen/).

 ## Github Repository

 The elastic node middleware code is uploaded in a [github repository](https://github.com/es-ude/ElasticNodeMiddleware).